Cusped spaces and quasi-isometries of relatively hyperbolic groups: Horospherical distortion and dilation

 \section{Horospherical distortion and dilation}

-This section is a detailed study of constant horospherical distortion, a property introduced by Bowditch in his proof of the local connectedness of certain Bowditch boundaries \cite{Bowditch99Boundaries}, and constant horospherical dilation, a condition implicitly used by Schwartz in his proof of quasi-isometric rigidity of nonuniform lattices in negatively curved symmetric spaces \cite{Schwartz95}.
+This section is a detailed study of constant horospherical distortion, a property introduced by Bowditch in his proof of the local connectedness of certain Bowditch boundaries \cite{Bowditch99Boundaries}, and constant horospherical dilation, a condition that is implicit in the definition of a combinatorial horoball.

-In this section, we give precise definitions of these two properties for hyperbolic horoballs admitting a bounded parabolic group action.
+In this section, we give precise definitions of these two properties in the setting of horoballs admitting a bounded parabolic group action.
 The main result of the section is the equivalence of constant horospherical distortion and constant horospherical dilation.

+While the main results of this paper involve actions of discrete groups, we formulate the definitions here in the more general setting of locally compact groups (using the framework promoted by Cornulier--de la Harpe in \cite{CornulierHarpe_book}) since the generalization involves little extra effort.
+We prefer to work in this more general setting because it simplifies the discussion of Heintze groups of Carnot type in Section~\ref{sec:carnot} below, although this more general framework is not strictly necessary for applications to negatively curved symmetric spaces.

+The following definition is based on \cite{CornulierHarpe_book}, although the definition here is slightly simpler since we consider only second countable groups.